-It is important to note that PrEP cannot prevent STDs or pregnancy.
-This is why PrEP is often used along with condoms or other prevention tools.
+It is important to note that PrEP cannot prevent sexually transmitted infections (STIs) like gonorrhea or chlamydia, or pregnancy.
+This is why PrEP is used along with condoms and/or or other prevention tools.

 Who uses PrEP?

-HIV-negative people who are at high risk of getting HIV use PrEP.
-It is an especially helpful tool for people who may be at high risk of HIV, including:
+People who are HIV-negative and at high risk of exposure to HIV use PrEP.
+It is an especially helpful tool for individuals who identify with the following groups or experiences: